Catherine Lidov, MSW, LCSW

 My interest in working with the body has included training in Somatic Experiencing® and Integral Somatic Psychology and extensive study of Dr. Stephen Porges's work on the Polyvagal Theory of the Autonomic Nervous System.
 My interest in Dr. Porges's work led to working with Integrated Listening Systems (iLs), participating on a panel with Dr. Porges on applications of the iLs listening systems in the treatment of trauma and mental health disorders, and being invited to speak at the SSP Gathering with Dr. Porges in 2019.
 I am a provider for the iLs listening programs, including Dr. Porges's extensively-researched listening program "Safe and Sound Protocol."

 My work is also shaped by a life-long involvement in the creative arts.
-Dance, which I studied for 20 years, now finds expression in my work in dance/movement therapy.
+Dance, which I studied for 20 years, found expression in my work in dance/movement therapy.
 My undergraduate major was in creative writing, which launched my exploration of creative process.
 And I have been deeply involved in pottery and the ceramic arts since 2000.
 I see creativity as a process that is at the root of most of our endeavors, not only in the arts, but also in science, business, and education.
 Almost any work can tap creativity – including parenting.
 Attending to creative process is a way of being in the world.
 It is fundamental to our sense of ourselves as active participants in the world and our experience of wholeness.
 Therapy, too, is a creative process.